ramkandimalla94/Product_Detection/README.md

 1)What is the purpose of using multiple anchors per feature map cell?

-      multiple anchors per feature map cell enables the network to predict multiple objects of different sizes per image location.
+      multiple anchors per feature map cell enables the network to predict multiple objects of different sizes per image location its a standard methodology

 2)Does this problem require multiple anchors?
 Please justify your answer.

-      It may not require mutiple anchors as size and shape of all products are almost is the same range in this use case, Moreover if the model is needed to deploy in mobile or low config having single anchor box is more effective.
+      It may not require mutiple anchors as size and shape of all products in our data are almost is the same range and depth of all images are almost in same range too, so 1 anchor box per cell can do the need in this use case and added to that lesser the no of anchor boxes faster the inference is and helps alot in deploying on mobile or low config devices

 # Notes